PEM--/devops-tuts/README.md

 vagrant up --no-provision
 ```

-Throughout this terminal, we need some environment variables, we store them
+Throughout this terminal sessions, we need some environment variables.
-in a `local_env.sh` file that we fill step by step and source each time we
+We store them in a `local_env.sh` file that we fill step by step and source
-open a new terminal session:
+each time we open a new terminal session:
 ```sh
 export HOST_IP_DEV='192.168.1.50'
 export HOST_IP_PRE='192.168.1.51'